backstage/backstage/docs/permission/writing-a-policy.md

       }

 -     if (request.permission.name === 'catalog.entity.read') {
--       return createCatalogPolicyDecision(
+-       return createCatalogConditionalDecision(
+-         request.permission,
 -         catalogConditions.isEntityOwner(
 -           user?.identity.ownershipEntityRefs ?? [],
 -         ),
 -       );
 -     }
--
+    }
     return { result: AuthorizeResult.ALLOW };
   }
 ```

-In this example, we use the `catalog-entity` resource type to catch all authorization requests that have to do with resources from the catalog.
+In this example, we use the `action` permission attribute to catch all authorization requests that have to do with `read` and `delete` permissions.
 Now, you should be able to see the same functionality as before (only see the catalog entities that you own) - success!

 _Note:_ Notice that while the `catalogEntityDeletePermission` and the `catalogEntityReadPermission` used here have the `'catalog-entity'` resource type, the [`catalogEntityCreatePermission`](https://github.com/backstage/backstage/blob/1e5e9fb9de9856a49e60fc70c38a4e4e94c69570/plugins/catalog-common/src/permissions.ts#L49) does not have a resource type associated with it, as it does not make sense to apply conditions to an entity that has not yet been created.